ThePhenomenon1/Tkinter-GUI/README.md

 # Tkinter-GUI

 Here we have a Graphical User Interface displaying the power of Event-Driven programming.
+Event-driven programming is a programming paradigm in which the flow of the program is determined by events such as user actions (mouse clicks, key presses), sensor outputs, or messages passing from other programs or threads.

 This GUI application, created using the tkinter built-in module, displays a single Python Zen button.
 When the button is clicked, the application will open a new window containing the Zen of Python text that was imported from the 'this' module.